If your Ginger

 As a young person / child, those around me often judged on looks and so that was my learnt behaviour.
 We were not running around the playground or canteen saying "OMG you will not believe the personality of Britney!" no, sorry that just didn't happen.

 My judgement now is much more balanced, but that doesn't mean I ignore appearance or attractiveness.
 In fact I've learnt so much, that what I find attractive can change and what I like can be very different to what you like, and guess what, we can still be friends!

 All that being said, I have still experienced bullying as an adult.
 It is not just a childhood thing.
 Some people do still think that it is acceptable to to hate, disparage or be prejudice because of someones appearance.

 I have had this conversation with people before and they stated that "ginger people are not a race" In fact they said it with such confidence and disregard for an alternative that I stopped and thought that maybe they were right.
 Maybe I am being jumped up and by asking for certain behaviours to be recognised, asking for some sort of special treatment to not be bullied...

 Well, this time I'm writing and I have google power SO!

 Thanks to www.dictionary.com (I avoid wiki as its not really a reliable place but they had a similar answer);

 "A group of persons related by common descent or heredity."

 "An arbitrary classification of modern humans, sometimes based on any or a combination of various physical characteristics, as skin color, facial form, or eye shape"

-Some of you may disagree, do you know what Im ok with that.
+Some may disagree, and Im ok with that.
 We all have our own opinions.
-But I will tell you a fact, racism or not, I have felt shame, isolation, disgust, ugly and less than because of my genetics.
+But I will tell you a fact, I have felt shame, isolation, disgust, ugly and less than because of my genetics.
 Not just my appearance, as in the clothes I choose to wear, no my skin, my hair, me!